 Some of the most common circumstances, resulting in pedestrian injuries in auto accidents are drunk driving, texting or using one's cellphone while driving, failing to stop for the pedestrian before clearing the walkway, and in some instances, even assaulting the pedestrian with the vehicle with criminal intent.
 At the Law Offices of Allen Farshi

-we understand that the severity of your injuries can often prevent you from seeking immediate legal attention, as such, we will always be happy to come to you.
+we understand that the severity of your injuries can often prevent you from seeking immediate legal attention.
+In those matters we will come to you.

 Needless to say, the injuries caused to a pedestrian in such instances can be catastrophic.
-In many cases, the injured was simply old or inflicted with muscular skeletal, or degenerative diseases, such as osteoarthritis, was using a cane, fell while crossing, or dropped something.
-In all those cases, the diver of a motor vehicle will take the injured party as they found them.
+In many cases, the injured party was simply old.
+In other cases inflicted with muscular skeletal or degenerative diseases, using a cane, simply fell while crossing, or dropped something.
+In every case, a driver of a motor vehicle will take the injured party as they found them.
 This means the driver will be responsible for all injuries occasioned by the driver's own negligence or fault.

-Insurance company defenses in pedestrian cases typically are; that the pedestrian was jaywalking, running across the street in an unsafe and dangerous manner, leaving the driver no time to respond.
+The Insurance company's defense in pedestrian cases typically are; (1) the pedestrian was jaywalking, (2) running across the street in an unsafe manner, leaving the driver no time to respond.

-The most common reasons for motorcycle accidents are:
+The most common reasons cited for motor accidents are:

-5. Car driver purposely pushes you off the road
+5. A driver purposely pushes you off the road.

-6. You lock your brakes, causing you to skid
+6. Your front brakes lock, causing you to skid

-Except in the last example, in each incident, the car driver is generally at fault.
+Except in the second and sixth example, the driver is generally at fault.
 The injuries sustained in motor accidents are generally severe and often result in serious neck, face, head or brain injuries.
-Often time, the car driver panics and neglects to seek help to the victim.
-In other instances, particularly where the accident involves an SUV, the driver may have not even realized the incident.
-A hit and run resulting in bodily injury in California is a Felony.
+Often the driver panics and takes off without stopping.
+In other instances, particularly where the incident involves a truck or large SUV, the driver may not have realized the incident.
+In California, a hit and run involving bodily injury is charged as Felony.